lake-wg/edhoc/draft-ietf-lake-edhoc.md

    CIPHERTEXT_2 is the 'ciphertext' of the outer COSE_Encrypt0 with the tag removed.

+   EDITORS NOTE: The way to encrypt message_2 has not been determined yet.
+We are awaiting developer feedback if the -02 or -03 way of doing things are the best way from a development perspective.
+Any other suggestions is also welcome.
+AES-CTR and ChaCha20 without Poly1305 seems to complex to require developers to implement.

+Could you clarify what is missing or unclear in the -03 description?
+The -03 description seems correct to me.
+XOR is needed in more or less all modern encryption.

+(Feedback that AES-CTR and ChaCha20 stream cipher without Poly1305 is the right way is also ok of course.
+I found that alternative way to complex to implement).

 * Encode message_2 as a sequence of CBOR encoded data items as specified in {{asym-msg2-form}}.

 ### Initiator Processing of Message 2